jakemcc/test-refresh/README.md

 - Can be configured to only notify you on failures.
 - [Supports](https://github.com/jakemcc/lein-test-refresh/blob/master/CHANGES.md#040) subset of Leiningen test selectors.
 - Times how long it takes to run your tests.
+- Can optionally suppress `clojure.test`'s _Testing namespace_ output.
+  Very useful on codebases with many test namespaces for reducing output to terminal.

 ## Usage